xtaran/zsh-debian/debian/pkg-zsh-workflow.md

     * New upstream release

-or something like this if the release fixes outstanding bugs:
+or, if someone explicitly requested a package of this upstream release, with mentioning of the according bug report number:

-    * New upstream release (Closes: #1234567890)
+    * New upstream release (Closes: #1234567)

+If the upstream release fixes additional bugs reported in Debian or security relevant bugs, the corresponding upstream commits should be listed indented by two spaces, together with a short description and the according bug report and/or CVE numbers, e.g. like this:

+    * New upstream release
+      + [abcdefgh] Fixes foo (Closes: #1234567)
+      + [deadcafe] Adds Completion for bar (Closes: #987654)
+      + [babeabed] Fixes CVE-2014-9876

-When creating a commit with these changelog changes, make sure you prefix the commit message with "[dch-ignore] " so it doesn't come up in later git-dch runs.
+When creating a commit with these changelog changes, you may want to prefix the commit message with `[dch-ignore] ` or add `-m "Git-Dch:
+Ignore"` to the commit command so it doesn't come up in later git-dch runs.

 ### Fix outstanding bug